 2 How fire service performance is monitored

 The Cabinet Member meets regularly with the Chief Fire Officer and sets clear strategic objectives for the fire service.
-These are included in the Integrated Risk Management Plan (IRMP).
+These are included in the Community Risk Management Plan (IRMP).

-To find out more about West Sussex Fire & Rescue Service, please read our annual report.
+To find out more about West Sussex Fire & Rescue Service, read our annual report.

 3 Our core code of ethics